 Theory #1: Sunscreen Always Goes Last

-This, Paula’s argues, is how scientists test the effectiveness of your sunscreen.
+Why?
+Simple: this is how scientists test the effectiveness of your sunscreen.
 They don’t get creative and apply sunscreen under moisturizer to see if it works as well.

 If tests say that sunscreen on top of moisturizer works, that’s good enough for me.
 This is the theory that I’ll be following from now on.